amilabs/eth-bulk-monitor-client-nodejs/README.md

 ## Quickstart

-In this quickstart, you'll learn how to monitor your Ethereum addresses with Ethplorer Bulk API and and Node.js.
+Learn how to start tracking your Ethereum addresses with Ethplorer Bulk API and and Node.js.

 First of all, let's include MonitorApp class:
 ```